takoda1/student-success/README.md

 GET /user/:firstName/:lastName	Returns user with provided firstname and lastname

-POST /user   (Requires json body of {firstName: string, lastName: string, email: string}) Posts user with specified values
+POST /user   (Requires json body of {firstname: string, lastname: string, email: string}) Posts user with specified values

 DELETE /user/:id	Deletes user with specified id

 ### Goals

-GET /goals/:userId/:date
+GET /goals/:userid/:date
-Returns all goals for a specified user (userId, references primary key of users table) and for a specified date in the format yyyy-mm-dd
+Returns all goals for a specified user (userid, references primary key of users table) and for a specified date in the format yyyy-mm-dd

 GET /goal/:id
 Returns a single goal referenced by the goal primary key id

-POST /goal    (Requires json/js body of {userId: number, goalDate: "yyyy-mm-dd", goalText: string, completed: boolean}) Posts a goal with specified values
+POST /goal    (Requires json/js body of {userid: number, goaldate: "yyyy-mm-dd", goaltext: string, completed: boolean}) Posts a goal with specified values

-PUT /goal/:id  (Requires json/js body of {goalText: string, completed: boolean}) Updates/puts the goal specified by its unique id with new goalText and completed values.
+PUT /goal/:id  (Requires json/js body of {goaltext: string, completed: boolean}) Updates/puts the goal specified by its unique id with new goalText and completed values.

 DELETE /goal/:id